andygello555/sttp/reports/interim/notes.md

   - Also implemented the operator action lookup table as well as a few operator actions
   - As well as the cast function lookup table which defines the available cast actions from one type to another
     - Used in operator actions

-## Slide 15 - Any Questions?

-Any questions?